-Dr. Leonard Umanoff is a leading dental specialist in Brooklyn and one of few implant dentists in New York region to offer the newest and most advanced dental implants options and latest procedures.
+Dr. Leonard Umanoff is a leading dental specialist in Brooklyn and one of few implant dentists in the New York region to offer the newest and most advanced dental implants options and latest procedures.
 Dr. Umanoff of LuxDen Brooklyn Implant Center is located in Sheepshead Bay, Brooklyn NY.

 It is easy to imagine teeth as separate units, and especially as each tooth is different from its neighbor, but teeth are designed to make a complete system that functions harmoniously.